monsoonmaelstrom/book2/book2.md

 “Yes, I heard,” Liam says before slowly setting me back down.

-“Well, not that bad, then,” I hear Alex say from behind me.
+“Well, it’s not that bad, then,” I hear Alex say from behind me.

 “Shut up, Alex,” I tell him as I turn back to them.
 “How does it work?”